MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L06_Build_Canvas.md

 Clear(UserAnswers)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-26. In the left control tree, select the checkBox and rename the checkbox
+26. In the left control tree, select the checkbox and rename the checkbox
     **Answer1 Selected**.

 27. With **Answer1 Selected** still selected, go to the **Insert** tab, select
-    **Input**, and select **Check box** again.
+    **Input**, and select **Checkbox** again.
 We are going to add the
     additional answer checkboxes and do a similar setup for each.

 28. Move the new checkbox below the **Answer1 Selected** checkbox.